A Fantastic Insight That Will Get You Thinking

 2. "Get your hands out of your pants!"
 Boys especially are constantly grabbing, shifting and sticking their hands in their pants.
 Doesn't matter if it's the front or the back, down the pants they go.
 I have to try to enforce this one at home, because goodness knows I don't need them scratching their butts (or worse) in public, which of course seems to require contact right on the skin rather that through the pants.

 Sidetrack!
 Trying to help alter the style with my page.
-Views on the sweet look at http://printingpeach.ca?
-Undoubtedly an elite printing company when needed inside the whole Ontario areas.
+Views on the sweet look at http://www.proentertainmentnashville.com?
+Undoubtedly an extraordinary bus rental company when needed inside the whole TENNESSEE areas.
 Write your feedback.
 Cheers!

 3. "Stop screaming!"
 This goes for all of the kids, and basically when they start they decide they need to out-scream each other.
 So the shrieks get higher and higher in pitch, until it gets to where I need to close the windows to make sure people passing by on the street don't think there is a murder being committed in here each and every day.
 Even worse, with the nicer weather now they sometimes take to screaming when they're already outside, and window closing is not an option.